-Mr. Braxton was the disciplinarian.
+Mr. Henry was the disciplinarian.
 Kids got sent to his office when they were in trouble.
 But a lot of the time when kids cautiously opened the door, they found Braxton in there drawing or reading or watching out the window.
 He felt bad for the kids who had gotten in trouble and Mr. Henry let Braxton stay in there to make the kid feel more comfortable.
-The kids who got in trouble knew they were not likely to be adopted, so with Braxton they were with good company.
+The kids who got in trouble knew they were not likely to be adopted, so with Braxton they were in good company.

 One day a new young couple visited.
 They toured around the facility and watched the kids play.
 The kids played their hearts out, pushing each other down in order to score the glorious goals.
 They held their hands up in the class room.
 On these days, everybody seemed to know the answers.

 It was on this day, like many of the other days, Braxton was rocking babies in the nursery.
 He knew he wasn’t good enough to be chosen.
 But what was strange was that he got called into Mr. Henry’s office.